Grants, Awards and Travel Funds

 AIM OF THE GRANTS:

-The aim of the SPR grant program is to encourage psychophysiologists from Latin America, Africa, Asia (except Singapore, Hong Kong, Korea, and Japan) or Eastern Europe to become members of SPR and to participate actively in its annual meetings.
-The award includes a stipend to help with travel and accommodation expenses, free registration at the conference, free membership in the Society for the year 2013, and free subscription to the Society's journal, Psychophysiology, for 2013.
+The aim of the SPR grant program is to encourage psychophysiologists from Latin America, Africa, Asia or Eastern Europe to become members of SPR and to participate actively in its annual meetings.
+The award includes a stipend to help with travel and accommodation expenses, free registration at the conference, free membership in the Society for the year 2014, and free subscription to the Society's journal, Psychophysiology, for 2014.
 The amount of each individual grant (from $500 to $1,000) will be decided based on travel distance from the country of origin to the conference.

-(c) Applicants at research centers or universities located in Latin America, Africa, Asia (except Singapore, Hong Kong, Korea, and Japan) or Eastern Europe are eligible.
+- Applicants at research centers or universities located in Latin America, Africa, Asia or Eastern Europe are eligible.

-Candidates should send their grant application before APRIL 1, 2013, via e-mail to email@example.com.
+Candidates should send their grant application by JUNE 1, 2014 via e-mail to firstname.lastname@example.org.
 The following materials should be attached:

-(a) A summary in English of the curriculum vitae, which should include in detail: international and domestic publications, congresses/symposia/workshops/ courses attended abroad indicating presentation type (oral or poster), year of degree, year and grants received, and current position (student or non-student, and name of current university or institution).
+- A summary in English of the curriculum vitae, which should include in detail: international and domestic publications congresses/symposia/workshops/ courses attended abroad indicating presentation type (oral or poster), year of degree, year and grants received, and current position (student or non-student, and name of current university or institution).

-(b) A copy of the abstract submitted for the 53rd annual meeting and a copy of the receipt issued by the SPR web site: www.sprweb.org.
+- A copy of the abstract submitted for the 54th annual meeting and a copy of the receipt issued by the SPR.
 The final decision regarding each candidate is contingent on acceptance of this abstract by the program committee.

 SPR Student Travel Awards for Undergraduate and Graduate Student Psychophysiologists

 The SPR Student Travel Award program will again be in place this year.
 The intent of the SPR Student Travel Awards is to assist students without other means of travel support to attend and present research at the SPR annual meeting.
-For the 2013 meeting in Florence, Italy, 30 awards will be available for student members presenting at the SPR meeting.
-Among these 30 awards, 15 will be reserved for Italian members ($500) and 15 for non-Italian members ($1000).
+For the 2014 meeting in Atlanta GA, 30 awards will be available for student members presenting at the SPR meeting.
+Among these 30 awards, 15 will be reserved for North American members ($500) and 15 for non-North American members ($1000).
 These awards are determined through a lottery drawing from all eligible entrants.
-Any student member who lives further than 500 miles from Florence and is the first author on a poster or paper accepted for presentation at the SPR annual meeting is potentially eligible (see details for additional restrictions).
+Any student member who lives further than 500 miles from Atlanta GA and is the first author on a poster or paper accepted for presentation at the SPR annual meeting is potentially eligible (a candidate cannot have travel funds from any other source and must be pre-PhD).
 Current SPR members must be up to date with dues, but prospective members that apply and pay dues by the time of poster or paper submission deadline will be eligible.
-If you did not indicate that you wished to be considered for a Travel Award when submitting an abstract or if you have any other questions regarding Travel Awards, please contact Cat Norris (firstname.lastname@example.org).
+If you did not indicate that you wished to be considered for a Travel Award when submitting an abstract or if you have any other questions regarding Travel Awards, please contact Cat Norris (email@example.com).
+Winners from previous years are not eligible.